bryan-at-looker/embed-sdk-sko-markdown/section2.md

     <option value="Minnesota">Minnesota</option>
   </select>
 ```

 This puts the dropdown with California selected (our default filter from above).
 But when we change it, nothing happens.
-What we want to do is listen for the change in the dropdown and apply it to the iframe using [Javascript Events](https://docs.looker.com/reference/embedding/embed-javascript-events).
-The Embed SDK facilitates the communication by providing build in functions.
+What we want to do is listen for the change in the dropdown and apply it to the iframe using [Javascript Events](https://docs.looker.com/reference/embedding/embed-javascript-events) and the EmbedSDK.
+The Embed SDK facilitates the communication by providing built-in functions to listen and respond to these events

-In the series of functions(?) within `LookerEmbedSDK` in `demo.ts` we have a `.then(setupDashboard)`.
+Looking at the code block in `demo.ts` after the `LookerEmbedSDK`  in we have a `.then(setupDashboard)`.
 What this says is after we've connected the iframe to the page, we want to run the `setupDashboard` function.
 In this function, we'll want to listen to a change of the dropdown and apply the new value to the iframe. replace the current blank `const setupDashboard = (...)...{...}` block with this

 ```
 const setupDashboard = (dashboard: LookerEmbedDashboard) => {